Six Transcribed Improvisations on La Spagna

 3. Version 3 of 6 (2014)

-Video 3: synchronised transcription
+Video 3: synchronized transcription

 Six improvisations on La Spagna [3/6]

 A year after the previous version, I was finally freed from the need to use fifths as an aural guide through the cantus firmus (although still not entirely successful in strictly following the Renaissance counterpoint rules by ear), broadening my interval palette with thirds, sixths, and octaves as the main intervals on top of each cantus firmus note.
-Although I kept the rhythmical accelerando and rallentando achieved by proportions as a general principle, I was not so strict as in version 2, opting for more free sections and freely jumping among different proportions whenever I felt like.
+Although I kept the rhythmic accelerando and rallentando achieved by proportions as a general principle, I was not so strict as in version 2, opting for more free sections and freely jumping among different proportions whenever I felt like.
 As I transcribed the recorded audio, I was amused by a few things I did not recall doing after the performance.5

 Table 3.
 Version 3: proportions